Immigration & Visas, Living, Working

 Applications via the ‘Special Procedure’ (RNE)

-A special procedure is currently in force, sometimes referred to as ‘RNE’ (Registro Nacional de Extranjeros), that allows you to exchange an expired visitor’s permit for four years of Temporary Residency in some situations.
-You can learn about the special procedure here.
+A special procedure is currently in force, sometimes referred to as ‘RNE’ (Registro Nacional de Extranjeros), that allows people in some situations to exchange an expired visitor’s permit for up to four years of Temporary Residency.
+You can learn more about the special procedure here.

 Humanitarian and political asylum cases